thanhtd32/SAprioriSystem/README.md

 # SAprioriSystem
 SApriori Engine to Predict the seasonal consumption behavior of consumers based on Object Relational Mapping model and S-Apriori algorithm

-(I will update all source code soon...)
+(I will update all source code for this Project soon...)

 #install nuget package
 ```C#